atharesinc/athares-browser/README.md

 #### 0.3.6 (5 minute fixes)

+-   Mobile Ellipsis on channel should do something (???)
--   Correct scrolling in RevisionBoard
+-   Correct scrolling on constitution
--   Correct spacing between revision cards
--   (Mobile) ViewRevision should be full-height
--   Governance channels should be lit up when selected

 #### 0.4.0 (Essential Nice-to-haves)

 -   Emoji support
 -   Support images and links in messages
+-   DM permission issue/not loading the messages correctly?

 #### 0.8.0